tmhp101106-sudo/codealpha_tasks/README.md

 ### 4. Installation and running the project:
   1. Framing a basic algorithm for the chatbot and the hangman game.
   2. Install VS code.
+  3. Install the latest version of python.
-  3. Type the code, then compile and run it.
+  4. Type the code, then compile and run it.

 ### 5. Future improvements:
   I plan to add several more conversational texts and add a GUI for the chatbot and add